isolver/ioHub/docs/iohub/api/device_details/keyboard.rst

         #   discarded from the ioHub device event buffer.
         event_buffer_length: 256
         # monitor_event_types: Specified which KeyboardEvent types should be monitored
-        # for and therefore saved to the DataStore or sent to the Experiment Process.
+        # for and therefore saved to the DataStore or sent to the PsychoPy Process.
         monitor_event_types: [KeyboardPressEvent, KeyboardReleaseEvent, KeyboardCharEvent]
         # The remaining settings are optional and are not used within the device
         # logic of iohub.